top of page

 The Ultimate Glossary of Interview and Interrogation Terms for Law Enforcement Professionals

-In the high-stakes world of law enforcement investigations, the skills and strategies employed during interviews and interrogations are crucial for gathering information and solving cases.
+In the world of law enforcement and criminal investigations, the skills and strategies employed during interviews and interrogations are crucial for gathering information and solving cases.
 This article presents an extensive glossary of terms, jargon, acronyms, and slang commonly used in these critical processes.
 It's important to note that while some terms describe effective and ethically sound techniques, others pertain to methods that are coercive, unethical, or based on pseudoscientific principles.
 Insight & Integrity solely includes these latter practices for informative purposes and does not endorse them.
-Our goal is to educate and inform about the diverse tactics employed in law enforcement, aiding professionals in distinguishing between approved methods and those that are controversial, outright illegal, or discouraged.
+Our goal is to educate and inform about the diverse tactics employed in law enforcement, aiding professionals in distinguishing between approved methods and those that are controversial, outright illegal, or are not recommended for good information-gathering endeavors.

 Books and research